-4.3 Allergies
+4.2 Allergies

-If a child suffers with severe allergies, the office must be informed, along with the student's teachers, and the lunchroom monitors, as medically necessary according to section 12.1, "Student Behavior."
+If a child suffers from severe allergies, the office must be informed, along with the student's teachers and the lunchroom monitors.
+Students may possess medicine that is medically necessary per the guidelines stipulated in section 13.1, "Student Behavior Requirements."

-4.4 Drug Dispensing
+4.3 Drug Dispensing